-Did Russell Crowe really have to spit the dummy when he was told at the Virgin Australian Airline Sydney Airport check-in that the hoverboards his children got for Christmas were not permitted onto the plane.
+Did Russell Crowe really have to spit the dummy when they told him at the Virgin Australian Airline Sydney Airport check-in that the hoverboards his children got for Christmas were not allowed onto the plane?
 His flying off the handle caused me to think about what makes us what we are.
 It doesn’t take much to conclude that what we are is caused by the influence of many things.
-And I think these many things include; mates, parents, climate, culture, education, income, machines and gadgets, and jobs.
-I think we become our jobs while doing them and we keep the way of doing somethings for the rest of our life.
+I think these many things include; mates, parents, climate, culture, education, income, machines and gadgets, and jobs.
+I also think that we become our jobs while doing them, and we retain some of what we become for the rest of our life.
 Russ has had quite a few jobs in his lifetime.
-Some of his past jobs include; being a television child star, a failed attempt as a bingo caller, bartending, and working as a waiter.
-Could they have caused Russ to have a combustible temper, embrace arrogance and rudeness, and take up a volatile, combative bad-boy nature.
+These include; being a television child star, a failed attempt as a bingo caller, bartending, and working as a waiter.
+Could the jobs have caused Russ to have; a fiery temper, embrace arrogance and rudeness, and take up a volatile, combative bad-boy nature?

 The Top Hits collection included cover versions of: